Tanashi-Titus/Balloon-Pop-/README.md

 # Balloon-Pop-Game
-This is a game using your hand to pop a
+This is a game using your hand to pop balloon
+We use cvzone to tracking the hand

 # Install
 First of all, we NEED to install some library in requirements.txt (To install quick, you just open your terminal and pip install -r requirements.txt)